 With a quick turnaround before Game 3, changes will have to be made on the fly.
 And man, is Tuesday’s game important.
 Since the NBA Finals went to the 2-3-2 format in 1985, the winner of Game 3 has gone on to win the series 11 of the 12 times it’s been tied 1-1.
 What’s even more daunting is the fact that the home team’s record is 3-9 in Game 3 of those series.
 San Antonio has a tall task waiting for it at home, and it needs its floor general to once again be brilliant.

 “Defensively, obviously we can make some adjustments and do some stuff better.
 Their role players definitely hurt us tonight,” Parker said.
 “And turnovers.
 That was the biggest thing.

 “And it starts with me.”

 If Parker isn’t right on Tuesday, the Heat will smell blood.
-And the last thing they need is the confidence they got back tonight.
+And the last thing they need is the confidence they got back on Sunday.